Performance Improvement of Deorbitalized Exchange-Correlation Functionals: Discussion and Concluding remarks

-For fixed (static) solid geometries, the story is different.
-Unlike earlier deorbitalized functionals, these particular deorbitalized metaGGAs significantly outperform the explicitly orbital dependent, metaGGA parent (used in gKS form) so far as time per SCF cycle is concerned.
-While the deorbitalized forms (r$^2$SCAN-L with L either SRPP or SRPP2) need more cycles to reach self-consistent convergence, the increment is not so large as to offset the much shorter cycle time.
-As a result, SRPP and SRPP2 are much faster than r$^2$SCAN for static lattice solid calculations, as seen in Tables \ref{Table:soltime}, \ref{Table:changes_all} and~\ref{Table:altime}.
+The implications for timing performance are complicated and unfortunately somewhat obscure.
+For molecules, both the time per SCF cycle and the number of cycles needed to reach convergence are essentially the same for both the parent and deorbitalized functionals.
+For fixed (static) solid geometries, however, these particular deorbitalized meta-GGAs significantly outperform the explicitly orbital dependent meta-GGA parent (used in gKS form) so far as time per SCF cycle is concerned.
+While the deorbitalized forms (r$^2$SCAN-L(SRPP) or (SRPP2)) need more cycles to reach self-consistent convergence, the increment is not so large as to offset the much shorter cycle time.
+As a result, these are much faster than r$^2$SCAN for static lattice solid calculations, as seen in Tables \ref{Table:soltime}, \ref{Table:changes_all} and~\ref{Table:altime}.

 That advantage does not propagate into the one AIMD example we have tried.
 It appears that the density Laplacian dependence in the deorbitalized functionals introduces instabilities that greatly increase the number of SCF cycles needed in the AIMD context.
-Our speculation has been that since the XC potential is sensitive to small perturbations in the density because of the Laplacian, potentials for successive AIMD steps may occasionally be different enough to lead to unusual variation in the density, and thus slower SCF convergence.
-However, the limited testing we have done with reduced AIMD step-time is not consistent with this argument.
-Similarly, one might think that there could be a clue as to the cause of this behavior in the average SCF cycle time versus its spread.
-But Table \ref{Table:soltime} shows that SRPP, SRPP2, and RPP itself all have similar ratios of spread of time per cycle to average time per cycle.
-In fact, the ratio for SRPP (2.35) is slightly below that for RPP (2.51).
+It might seem that the XC potential would be sensitive to small perturbations in the density because of the Laplacian, so that potentials for successive AIMD steps would be different enough to lead to unusual variation in the density, and thus slower SCF convergence.
+However, our limited testing with reduced AIMD step-time is inconsistent with this argument.
+Similarly, there is no obvious clue as to the cause of the problematic behavior in the average SCF cycle time versus its spread.
+Recall that Table~\ref{Table:soltime} shows that r$^2$SCAN deorbitalized by SRPP, SRPP2, and RPP all have similar ratios of spread of time per cycle to average time per cycle, and the ratio for SRPP (2.35) is slightly below that for RPP (2.51).